 Graduate Criminal Justice

-Courses at Molloy College are based on criteria set by the Academy of Criminal Justice Sciences - one of the main institutions that oversee the discipline of criminal justice.
-Courses fit into one of six content areas:
+Courses at Molloy University are based on criteria set by the Academy of Criminal Justice Sciences - one of the main institutions that oversee the discipline of criminal justice.
+Courses fit into one of the following six content areas:

 - Law adjudication

 - Law enforcement

 Molloy offers you a challenging, comprehensive program staffed by true leaders in the field.
 You will receive a broad education that will enrich your understanding of this in-demand academic discipline.
 Our program is delivered in a blended format, which is part of Molloy's flexible learning opportunities initiative.

 Earn your Master's your way!

 Hybrid and traditional

 The Molloy Criminal Justice M.S. program has a 15-credit core requirement that includes: